Quantum trajectories and reduced dynamics in time-correlated environments: Stochastic modeling of the environment

 \subsection{Ornstein-Uhlenbeck in the stochastic Hamiltonian}

-One possible generalization from white noise to correlated (colored) processes is the use of the Ornstein-Uhlenbeck (OU) process.
-It is often used in the stochastic Hamiltonian approach to describe finite-memory effects induced by an overdamped environment whose relaxation time is comparable to the characteristic timescale of the system.\cite{Kubo1969AShape,Dijkstra2015CoherentVibrations,Bondarenko2020ComparisonSystems, Gallina2024FromDynamics} The OU process is the random valued process $(X_t)_{t\geq0}$ that satisfies the following SDE:
+One possible generalization from white noise to correlated (colored) processes is the use of the Ornstein-Uhlenbeck (OU) process.\cite{Uhlenbeck1930OnMotion,Gillespie1996ExactIntegral} It is often used in the stochastic Hamiltonian approach to describe finite-memory effects induced by an overdamped environment whose relaxation time is comparable to the characteristic timescale of the system.\cite{Kubo1969AShape,Dijkstra2015CoherentVibrations,Bondarenko2020ComparisonSystems,Gallina2024FromDynamics} The OU process is the random valued process $(X_t)_{t\geq0}$ that satisfies the following SDE:

-where $\theta$ is the inverse of the correlation time of the process, $\sigma$ is the amplitude of the random fluctuation and $W_t$ is a Wiener process.
-Then, $(X_t)_{t\geq0}$ is a Gaussian-Markov process, endowed with the following statistical properties:
+where $\theta$ is the inverse of the correlation time of the process, $\gamma$ is the amplitude of the random fluctuation and $W_t$ is a Wiener process.
+The explicit solution for the OU process is